AbhijitDutta338/TicTacToe/README.md

 # TicTacToe
-An Unbeatable Tic-Tac-Toe app using minmax algorithm(Game Theory) and Flutter.
+An Unbeatable Tic-Tac-Toe app using minmax algorithm and Flutter.